 You can read the full letter here.

 Many of Illinois’ most vulnerable citizens depend on landline telephones as the most affordable, reliable lifeline to friends, employment, and key services like 911.
-If you haven’t already, send a message to your legislators: Save our phone service!
+If you haven’t already, send a message to your legislators:!